Sonos

 The favorites sensor provides the names and media_content_id values for each of the favorites saved to My Sonos in the native Sonos app.
 This sensor is intended for users that need to access the favorites in a custom template.
 For most users, accessing favorites by using the Media Browser functionality and “Play media” script/automation action is recommended.

-When calling the media_player.play_media service, the media_content_type must be set to “favorite_item_id” and the media_content_id must be set to just the key portion of the favorite item.
+When calling the media_player.play_media action, the media_content_type must be set to “favorite_item_id” and the media_content_id must be set to just the key portion of the favorite item.

 target: